hoangvvo/benzene/docs/worker/README.md

 ## Why GraphQL in the browser

-Depending on the requirement, you can lighten the load of your server by moving GraphQL execution layer to the browsers' [Web Workers API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).

-- Not only that you can query your backend, you can also query 3rd parties' APIs without making a redundant round to and from the backend.
+- You can query 3rd parties' APIs without making a redundant round to and from the backend.
 - It enables query deduplication so that you do not waste server resources for identical 3rd parties' requests, while improving speed/performance.

+In addition, you can (and more often) use `@benzene/worker` in [Cloudflare Workers®](https://workers.cloudflare.com/).

 ## Install